 Join by Oct.
 2, 2019 to get a 10 percent discount on our annual Community Supported Agriculture membership!Get the CSA Contract Buy Online

 Joining the Snead’s Farm CSA is like buying a “share” in our farm’s product for the year.
 In exchange for your investment, you receive a “dividend” of the freshest produce possible.
 Members take on some of the risks and share in the benefits of growing food.
 CSAs are not about getting discounted produce, nor are they cooperatives.
 However, the Snead’s Farm CSA strives to be unsurpassed in the combination of value, quality, freshness, quantity and variety of items offered with the least amount of risk possible.

-In the 2018 season, all CSA members broke even on the price of their CSA share the week of July 23, the 12th of 22 total distributions for the year.
-That means those last 10 distributions were virtually free!
+In the 2019 season, all CSA members broke even on the price of their CSA share the week of June 17.

 Two share sizes to choose from

 Our traditional CSA shares are big enough to be split between two families, and provide a huge bounty of asparagus, corn, peaches and other popular crops.
 To meet the needs of busier families and smaller households, we have begun offering “small shares.”
 See all pricing and pickup options in the table below:

 *All members will pick up their quadruple fall box at Snead’s Farm on Oct.
 7, 2020.

 **Space in the North Stafford pickup is limited, and is available on a first-come, first-served basis.
 This pickup is at a private residence, and the location is disclosed upon joining.